johnhenry/understate/readme.md

 state.set(increment).then(x=>console.log(state.id()));//*<ID(Different)>
 ```

-Passing a second, truthy argument to the "set" function will cause its id to be emitted in the function passed to subscribe.
+Passing a second, _truthy_ argument to the **"set"** function will cause its id to be passed as a second argument to the function passed to subscribe.

 ```javascript
 var logId     = (value, id) => console.log(`${id}:${value}`);